 The Activation Troubleshooter is another new feature introduced in the same build.
 Basically, it allows you to run it to re-activate a system under certain circumstances.
 Microsoft mentions hardware changes but also when the wrong version of Windows is installed on the device.

-What is Windows 10 digital license?
+What is a Windows 10 digital license?

 For those who are not aware of the activation issue, Microsoft gives a digital license (previously known as digital entitlement) to a PC.
-When it’s upgraded to Windows 10 from previous versions of Windows operating system using the free upgrade offer.
-The digital license will be used to automatically activate your copy of Windows 10 when you perform a clean install, reinstall or change PC’s hardware.
+When it’s upgraded to Windows 10 from previous versions of the Windows operating system using the free upgrade offer.
+The digital license will be used to automatically activate your copy of Windows 10 when you perform a clean install, reinstall or change the PC’s hardware.

-Many PC users were unable to activate their copy of Windows 10 after changing PC’s hardware.
+Many PC users were unable to activate their copy of Windows 10 after changing the PC’s hardware.
 And especially after changing the motherboard.
 Up until now, PC users had to contact the Microsoft support team to get their copy of Windows 10 activated after hardware changes.
 With Windows 10 Anniversary Update, Microsoft has decided to link your Windows 10 digital license (digital entitlement) to your Microsoft account.
 So that users can easily re-activate their Windows 10 copy after changing hardware.

 You don’t need to do anything from your end if you are using a Microsoft account to sign in to Windows 10.
 According to Microsoft, when you use a Microsoft account to sign in to Windows 10, the digital license will be automatically linked to your Microsoft account.